 Generates a signature from the request data and the secret access key using the same algorithm you used to calculate the signature you sent in the request.

-If the signature generated by AWS matches the one you sent in the request, AWS handles the request.
-If the comparison fails, the request is discarded, and AWS returns an error response.
+If the signature generated by Amazon SES matches the one you sent in the request, Amazon SES handles the request.
+If the comparison fails, the request is discarded, and Amazon SES returns an error response.

 To create the X-Amzn-Authorization header